Skip to main content

 VoIP

-Any technology that allows you to use the Internet for voice communication with other VoIP users or receive telephone calls over the Internet.
+Any technology that allows you to use the internet for voice communication with other VoIP users or receive telephone calls over the internet.

 Browser Fingerprint